Cass Art Canvas: Choosing the right canvas for you

 Prep the stretcher bars and canvas

-Lay out your canvas roll on a flat work surface covered with a plastic sheet.
-If the canvas is pre-primed, make sure the primed side is facing down.
-Lay out two pairs of stretcher bars on top with the quadrant side face down and side into each slot.
-Measure and compare the diagonals to ensure you have created a perfect rectangle.
+Lay out the canvas roll on a flat work surface.
+Place two pairs of stretcher bars on top, with the quadrant side facing down and side into each slot.
+Measure and compare the diagonals to ensure that you have created a correct rectangle.

 Measure the edges and cut